 Throughout this academic year, we will be looking at other incentives that we can offer more schools that will not only best support the developing work of CPI’s pivotal behaviour training but also allow schools to be in with a chance to win a sum of money that can be used to enhance their educational offering.

-For more information on our Classroom Culture training programme, our Hearts & Minds INSET, or how your school can get a Behaviour Health Check, visit our website, complete the ‘Schedule Consultation’ form at the top of this page or call 0161 929 9777.
+For more information on our Classroom Culture training programme, our Hearts & Minds INSET, or how your school can get a Behaviour Health Check, visit our programme pages, complete the ‘Schedule Consultation’ form or call 0161 929 9777.